COGS108/Projects/FinalProject_Guidelines.md

 * Contextualize those results within a greater scientific and social context, acknowledging and addressing any potential issues related to privacy and ethics.
 * Work effectively to manage a project as part of a team.

 To accomplish this you will work in teams of 4 to 5 students to conceive of and carry out an analysis project.
-You will find in your future careers the need to work on projects in groups frequently (even if you really, really, really, really don’t want to).
+You will find in your future careers the need to work on projects in groupcs frequently (even if you really, really, really, really don’t want to).

 The basic project steps (broken down in more detail below):